kevinolega/callcentertrainingtips/6web/6web-w3.md

 30 Sentence About Personal, Career, and Financial Goals

-a.
-If I'm earning 30k a month...
+1. If I'm earning 30k a month...
-b.
-If I have 1 million pesos in the bank...
+2. If I have 1 million pesos in the bank...
-c.
-Describe your dream job...
+3. Describe your dream job...

 Minimum of 10 sentences needed in each section of lesson 1.